City profile

 If Argentina's macroeconomic stability and overall performance in governance improves, the city will be better positioned to capture new opportunities.

-The city scores highly in urban management and governance, and strongly for Liveability, and is known to be one of the healthiest cities in Latin America.
+The city scores highly in urban management and governance, and strongly for Liveability and Loveability, and is known to be one of the healthiest cities in Latin America.
 Buenos Aires is a success story for green and active mobility, and how scaling such infrastructure can have widespread benefits for local communities.
 The city funded its cycle lane network predominantly from the city’s budget, with additional financing from development banks, as part of a broader BRT development initiative.

 Buenos Aires 'Human-Scale City,' like the '15-minute city' or 'Complete Neighbourhoods' concepts, takes a neighbourhood-centric approach to climate resilient planning.
 The Green and Thriving Neighbourhoods guidebook by C40 Cities and Arup showcases how Neighbourhoods provide an ideal scale and context for equitable and sustainable recovery and an opportunity to develop replicable, net zero approaches that can be deployed city-wide and beyond.

-See full case study
+See insight in full

 Next black arrow